truth table: Binary Operations 1

 I make project_second return

-second_inputintruth_table.py25def project_second(first_input, second_input): 26 return second_inputthe test passes. project_second function returns the second input
+second_inputintruth_table.py25def project_second(first_input, second_input): 26 # return True 27 return second_inputthe test passes. project_second function returns the second input.

 I add an assertion for the last case, which is when the first input is False and the second input is False